Description

 Using this definition on our asset we see for example:

-• Looking at the average days below previous high of 512 days in the last 5 years of Direxion Daily 20-Yr Treasury Bull 3x, we see it is relatively higher, thus worse in comparison to the benchmark SPY (120 days)
+• The average time in days below previous high water mark over 5 years of Direxion Daily 20-Yr Treasury Bull 3x is 515 days, which is higher, thus worse compared to the benchmark SPY (120 days) in the same period.

 Performance (YTD)